Patisserie Valerie

-Patisserie Valerie is a multi-channel cake business that operates in the United Kingdom.
+Patisserie Valerie was formerly a significant high street cake business that operated in the United Kingdom.
 The business specialises in handmade birthday cakes, pastries and other fancy cakes which can either be ordered online for delivery throughout the UK, or bought at one of the company's local patisseries.
 Patisserie Valerie's products are also supplied on a wholesale basis to retailers and food service operators.

 The business was founded in 1926 in the Soho district of the West End of London and has been majority-owned by Irish-based growth investor Causeway Capital since February 2019.

 Patisserie Valerie was mentioned in one of the contact books of the first Epstein files release.